Outsourced Accounting & Tax for Legal & Professional Services

 All 50 states require IOLTA compliance – and a single trust accounting error can trigger disbarment.
-Our teams arrive trained on trust reconciliation, matter-based billing, and state bar requirements before day one.
+Trained U.S.-led offshore teams arrive ready on trust reconciliation, matter-based billing, and state bar requirements before day one, for law practices and the firms that serve them.

 Trust accounting is the highest-stakes bookkeeping in any industry.
 And the hardest to staff for.